Paromita2001/Medical-Medicine-Recommendation-System-/README.md

 ## Limitations

-⚠ Not a replacement for a doctor
+-Not a replacement for a doctor

-⚠ Model accuracy depends on limited dataset
+-Model accuracy depends on limited dataset

-⚠ Generalized recommendations
+-Generalized recommendations

-⚠ No real medical validation yet
+-No real medical validation yet

 ## Future Improvements